calvinaco/crypto-org-chain-nft-generator/README.md

-# NFT auto generation tool
+# Crypto.org Chain NFT generator

 ## WARNING
 This tool will attempt to create NFTs on Crypto.org Chain.
 There is no guarantee for the correctness of this program.
 Use it at your own risk.